First Federation Trust

-Children three years and above are welcome to use the extended hours clubs which operate Monday-Friday.
+Children two years and above are welcome to use the extended hours clubs which operate Monday-Friday.
 These are the Early Bird Breakfast Club which is available from 8am-9am and the All Stars After School Club which runs from 3pm-5.30pm.
 The clubs provide children with breakfast and a light tea.

 Fees and Funding

 Sessions are priced at £12.00, which includes a healthy snack and drink.
 Hot meals for the pm session are available at £2.50 for a main meal and pudding.
 Fees are due half a term in advance.
 If this is a difficulty, then parents/carers should see the preschool manager for a more accessible arrangement.

 We accept all forms of funding: EYEF, Extended 30 Hours, Childcare Vouchers, Tax-Free.
 Please ask for details of how to apply for the various forms of funding

 There are three means of funding for preschool children and details of both can be obtained from staff or the internet.